Balalae Island

-Balalae Island (or Ballale/Ballali) is an island of the Shortland Islands Group in the Western Province of the Solomon Islands.
+Balalae Island (or Ballale/Ballali) is an island of the Shortland Islands Group in Western Province, Solomon Islands.

 Early history

 Ballale means border place in the local Alu language.
 As long as the natives of the Shortland Islands can remember, the island was uninhabited.
 According to a local legend, a strange blue light was often observed over the island.
 Therefore, the island was avoided, and, traditionally, no one lived there.
 For the local people, Ballale Island was considered a haunted place (sacu-sacu).
 War groups from neighbouring Buka Island used this uninhabited island to cannibalize their prisoners captured during successful tribal feuds and headhunting raids to Choiseul Island.

 Englishman Sam Atkinson purchased the island in 1901 and established a coconut plantation, harvesting copra.
 The plantation included the Atkinson family home, as well as copra drying sheds and living quarters for workers.
 Copra was exported by boat.
 When Sam Atkinson died in 1931, his wife Edith kept on managing the plantation.
 She remained on the island until early 1942 when the British colonial government ordered all Europeans to be evacuated from the Solomons Islands.